Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/20220524.demo-2/README.md

 See [Upload NiFi workflow](../20220524.demo-1/README.md#upload-nifi-workflow) for details.

 ## Start the workflow

+You can verify the LDES client processor properties to ensure the input source is the GIPOD simulator and the sink properties to ensure that the InvokeHTTP processor POSTs the LDES members to the LDES server.

+* the `LdesClient` component property `Datasource url` should be `http://ldes-server-simulator/api/v1/ldes/mobility-hindrances?generatedAtTime=2022-04-19T12:12:49.47Z`
+* the `InvokeHTTP` component property `Remote URL` should be `http://ldes-server:8080/ldes-member` and the property `HTTP method` should be `POST`

 To launch the workflow, ensure that no processor is selected (click in the workpace OR navigate back to the root process group and select the newly added process group) and click the start button.